There is no single best flying view in Montenegro.

 Can one place really be best for everyone?

-Kotor should take over once enclosed Bay drama and destination identity become the clear preference rather than one option among several.
+Kotor makes sense once enclosed Bay drama and destination identity feel like the clear preference rather than one beautiful option among several.

 Montenegro changes quickly from the air.
 A Bay does not feel like an open coast.
 A softer shoreline does not feel like a high southern panorama.
 A place with strong iconic identity does not create the same memory as a broader, lighter, more outward-facing perspective.